mvysny/mvysny.github.io/_posts/2022-5-12-on-complexity.md

 I hate complexity.
 I can't stand it, I can't handle it, and most importantly: I don't want to handle it.
 I hate frameworks that expose me to great complexity just in order to achieve something simple, ultimately producing stacktraces 200 lines deep into some dynamic proxy crap I'm not possible to understand in a day.
 And why should I?
-If it's not simple then clearly the authors have not done their homework, haven't found the right approach and thus it's not worth my limited Earth time.
+If the library is not simple, then clearly the authors have not done their homework, haven't found the right approach or abstraction, or they don't care about simplicity, and thus it's not worth my limited Earth time.

-I've walked from complexity to simplicity and never fucking looked back once.
+I've walked away from complexity and never looked back once.

 ## Basic Properties of Complexity